 We are indebted to a number of funding agencies who have provided support and sponsorship for our research over the years, thereby enabling us to draw from numerous examples of completed research projects in developing this text, in teaching and advising our students, and in providing consultation to other researchers in the fields of rehabilitation counseling and disability studies.
-These agencies include the National Institutes of Health, the National Institute on Disability and Rehabilitation Research, the Rehabilitation Services Administration, the National Multiple Sclerosis Society, the Ohio Learning Network, and the United States Department of Education, Office of Special Education Programs and Office of Postsecondary Education.
+These agencies include the National Institutes of Health; the National Institute on Disability, Independent Living, and Rehabilitation Research; the Rehabilitation Services Administration; the National Multiple Sclerosis Society; the Ohio Learning Network; and the United States Department of Education, Office of Special Education Programs and Office of Postsecondary Education.

-For their editorial assistance, we thank Ms. Elizabeth Omar, Ms. Dana Young, and Ms. Jodi Swan - all of Kent State University.
-We gratefully acknowledge Dr. Lynn Koch of the University of Arkansas and Dr. Connie McReynolds of California State University, San Bernardino for contributing an outstanding chapter (Chapter 7) on qualitative research.
-We also thank Dr. Richard Cowan of Kent State University, Dr. Mary Hennessey of the University of Florida, Ms. Laura Staples of the University of Washington, and Dr. Courtney Vierstra of Kent State University for their contributions to the chapter (Chapter 6) on quantitative research designs.
+For their editorial assistance, we thank Ms. Aundrea Gee Cormier, Ms. Cassidy Pittman, Mr. Stuart Rumrill, Mr. Nathan Rumrill, and Ms. Aliza Weiss, all of the Kent State University Center for Disability Studies.
+We gratefully acknowledge Dr. Lynn Koch of the University of Arkansas, Dr. Tricia Niesz of Kent State University, and Ms. Melissa Jones Wilkins of the University of Arkansas for contributing an outstanding chapter (Chapter 7)

+on qualitative research.
+We also thank Dr. Courtney Vierstra, Dr. Mykal Leslie, Mr. Rowan Blundell, and Ms. Sarah Davis-all of Kent State University-for their contributions to the chapter (Chapter 6) on quantitative research designs; and Ms. Aundrea Gee Cormier of Kent State University for her contributions to Chapter 4 on research ethics.

 Finally, we thank our fellow rehabilitation researchers and educators throughout the United States for their ongoing efforts to build a comprehensive knowledge base that informs and shapes rehabilitation counselor training and practice.
-Since the first edition of our book was published 10 years ago, we have seen substantial improvements in the quality and quantity of methodologically rigorous, scientifically sound, and practically relevant research regarding all aspects of the rehabilitation counseling process.
+Since the first edition of our book was published in 1999, we have seen substantial improvements in the quality and quantity of methodologically rigorous, scientifically sound, and practically relevant research regarding all aspects of the rehabilitation counseling process.
 We are proud to call the researchers who have made such significant advancements in our field our friends and colleagues.